-Trees increase in value from the time they are planted until they mature.
+Proper tree care is an investment that can lead to substantial returns.
+Well-cared-for trees are attractive and can add considerable value to your property.
+Poorly maintained trees can be a significant liability.Trees increase in value from the time they are planted until they mature.
 Trees are a wise investment of funds because landscaped homes are more valuable than nonlandscaped homes.
 The savings in energy costs and the increase in property value directly benefit each home owner.

 It is an owner’s responsibility to provide for the safety of trees on his or her property.
 However, evaluating the seriousness of these defects is best done by a professional arborist.
 Regular tree care will help identify hazardous trees and the risk they present.
 Once the hazard is recognized, steps may be taken to reduce the likelihood of the tree falling and injuring someone.